rossetti/KSLBook/docs/04-Chapter4.md

 the model.
 Ideally, since management is interested in long run performance, you should run the model for an infinite amount of time to get long term performance; however, you probably don't want to wait that long!
-For the sake of simplicity, assume that 10,000 hours of operation is long enough.
+For the sake of simplicity, assume that 250 hours (15,000 minutes) of operation is long enough.

 The logic of this model follows very closely the discussion of the bank